kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-5-academia.md

 ---
-title: "Civil War for Truth: Academia"
+title: 'Civil War for Truth: Academia'
 date: 2022-07-04T07:00:00+02:00
 author: Stefan Imhoff
 description: This is the fifth part of a seven-part series that